Here’s why everyone keeps telling you to eat more salmon.

 These are animal-based omega-3 fats that are easily absorbed by your body, says Lewis.
 You can find them in tuna, sardines, shellfish, and yes, salmon.
 It’s also in fish oil from herring, mackerel, and krill.
 You can also find small-to-medium amounts in 100% grass-fed meat.

-“It’s impossible for all of us to eat enough omega-3 fatty acids from fish; there aren’t enough fish in the sea!” says Caspero.
+“It’s impossible for all of us to eat enough omega-3 fatty acids from fish; there aren’t enough fish in the sea!” says Alex.
 She recommends adding plant sources and sustainable supplements.

 ALA is a plant-based omega-3 that gets converted into EPA.
 However, Lewis notes that the conversion rate is pretty low, and your ability to convert it decreases as you get older.
 You can get it in the form of nuts and seeds plus veggies like kale, Brussels sprouts, and broccoli.

 ALA is also found in grass-fed meat.
-“This [facet] is the argument for the paleo diet and why eating grass-fed meat and dairy is important,” notes Caspero.
+“This [facet] is the argument for the paleo diet and why eating grass-fed meat and dairy is important,” Alex notes.
 “Animal fats can be healthy from grass-fed sources, while the less expensive grain-fed alternatives have the opposite effect and are actually pro-inflammatory.”

 How To Choose The Best Omega Supplement

 Look for a sustainably sourced fish oil made from small fish like sardines, mackerel, and anchovies because they deliver the purest form of oil.
 Fish that are higher up on the food chain risk being high in toxins.
-Caspero advises to choose a supplement that comes in a dark container to reduce oxidation.
+Alex advises to choose a supplement that comes in a dark container to reduce oxidation.
 Be sure to look for a 2:1 ratio of EPA to DHA.
-(Our OMG!
-Omega the Great fish-oil supplement checks all these boxes.)
+(HUM’s OMG!
+Omega the Great fish oil supplement checks all these boxes.)